mumumedia/logseq-crm-templates/README.md

 The following templates can be added to your Logseq templates library and used to form the basis of your Logseq CRM records.
 Unlike a database driven CRM these templates can be added to and modified as you need for your business or professional needs.

-# logseq-crm-contact
+# logseq-crm-contact-template
-The contact template is for any contact or connection you make and captures their details on a single page.
+The contact metadata template is for any contact or connection you make and captures their details on a single page.

+# logseq-crm-company-template
+The compnay metadata template is for any compnany (customer, partner, supplier or competitor) you work with and captures the details on a single page